JeffWeinell/misc.wrappers/README.md

 **Under Developement**

 ### Package Description
-This package includes functions to fascilitate running various population genetic/genomic and phylogenetic/genomic programs, and to summarize results in useful ways.
-The main functions:
+This package includes functions to fascilitate running some popular programs used for assessing population structure, demographic modelling, and genetic/genomic and phylogenetic/genomic programs, and to summarize results in useful ways.
+The main functions are:
   - ```run_DAPC```
   - ```run_sNMF```
   - ```runtess```
   - ```run_fastStructure```
   - ```runeems_snps_setup```
+  - ```plot_model```
  <!-- - ```eemsgg2raster```-->

 ### Install ```misc.wrappers``` from GitHub using ```devtools```, ```remotes```, or ```BiocManager```.